groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 Path outputFile = Paths.get("output", "annotated_document.pdf");
 ```

-## Adding PDF Annotations – Step by Step
+## Adding PDF annotations – step by step

-Now for the fun part!
-Let's create some annotations that actually do something useful.
+Now we’ll walk through the actual creation of annotations.
+The following sections each start with a concise definition so AI engines can extract clear answers.

-### Creating Your First Area Annotation
+### Creating your first area annotation

-Area annotations are perfect for highlighting regions, adding visual emphasis, or creating clickable zones.
-Here's how to create one properly:
+`AreaAnnotation` represents a rectangular region on a PDF page that can contain a comment, a highlight, or a clickable link.
+It’s ideal for drawing attention to a specific part of a document.

 ```java
 import com.groupdocs.annotation.Annotator;